shock-M/CDA-CS/README.md

 You can specify your own with --output.
 You can also specify the number of generated augmented sentences per original sentence using --num_aug.

-## 5. Test
+## 5. New Dataset

-- test.py
+- split.py

   ```
-  python test.py
+  python split.py
   ```

-If you want to replace the dataset, you can use the variable dataset = 'dataset name' in the test.py file.
+You need to split augmented.txt into javadoc.original and code.original_subtoken.